I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, but at the time, I didn’t realize that.

 This was the spark that made me want to create my own blog.

 On that date, December 3, I registered the domain name InvestorJunkie.com.
-The investing nice was an obvious choice for monetizing through affiliate marketing.
+The investing niche was an obvious choice for monetizing through affiliate marketing.

 I already had some experience with affiliate marketing from my web-hosting business.
 I noted from my annual income reports that affiliate marketing accounted for one-third of my revenue.
 Yet I really didn’t have to do anything.I had no products, no inventory, and — best of all — no customer service.
 I just resold someone else’s service.
 Each commission was 100% profit for me.